Hairspray (2007 film): Pre-production and casting

 Hairspray was produced on a budget of $75 million.
 Casting director, David Rubin, introduced an open casting call to cast unknowns in Atlanta, New York City, and Chicago.
-After auditioning over eleven hundred candidates, Nikki Blonsky a high school student from Great Neck, New York was chosen for the lead role of Tracy.
-Nikki Blonsky auditioned for the role of Tracy Turnblad in New York City in 2006 at eighteen years old.
+After auditioning over eleven hundred candidates, Nikki Blonsky, a high school student from Great Neck, New York was chosen for the lead role of Tracy.
+Blonsky auditioned for the role of Tracy Turnblad in New York City in 2006 at eighteen years old.
 She had no previous professional experience in acting or in singing.
 Blonsky had auditioned for the role because it became her dream to play the role of Tracy after seeing the musical on Broadway.
 Blonsky, working at Cold Stone Creamery at the time, received the news from film director, Adam Shankman, that she had received the part.
 Relative unknowns Elijah Kelley and Taylor Parks were chosen through similar audition contests to portray siblings Seaweed and Little Inez Stubbs, respectively.
 John Travolta was finally cast as Edna, with Christopher Walken ultimately assuming the role of Wilbur.
 Several other stars, including Queen Latifah, James Marsden, Michelle Pfeiffer, and Allison Janney were chosen for the other supporting adult roles of Motormouth Maybelle, Corny Collins, Velma Von Tussle, and Prudy Pingleton, respectively.
 Teen stars Amanda Bynes, and Zac Efron were cast as Tracy's friends Penny and Link, and Brittany Snow was cast as her rival, Amber Von Tussle.
 Jerry Stiller, who played Wilbur Turnblad in the original film, appears as plus-sized women's clothes retailer Mr. Pinky in this version.

 Since Hairspray's plot focuses heavily on dance, choreography became a heavy focus for Shankman, who hired four assistant choreographers, Jamal Sims, Anne Fletcher, and Zach Woodlee, and put both his acting cast and over a hundred and fifty dancers through two months of rehearsals.
 The cast recorded the vocal tracks for their songs as coached by Elaine Overholt in the weeks just before principal photography began in September.